caffe2/caffe2.github.io/_docs/faq.md

 ## How do I fix error messages that are Protobuf related?

 Protobuf version mismatch is a common problem.
-Having different protobuf versions often leads to incompatible headers and libraries. **Upgrading to the latest protobuf problem is not the solution.** The version of Protobuf used during compile time must match the one used at runtime.
+Having different protobuf versions often leads to incompatible headers and libraries. **Upgrading to the latest protobuf is not the solution.** The version of Protobuf used during compile time must match the one used at runtime.

 Run these commands to see which Protobuf version is currently visible on your machine.